lightning/bolts/07-routing-gossip.md

 avoid single points of failure and detection, and channel balance of local channels.

+## Opting out of `channel_update` messages

+A peer may wish to update out of receiving any `channel_update` messages as a bandwidth and processing optimization.
+Note that opting out of `channel_update` messages doesn't entirely affect a node's ability to interact with the network.
+In the case of a node that wishes to send semi-frequent payments, if a payment fails due to using an outdated routing policy for a particular channel link, then the error response will contain the latest `channel_update` message for that link.
+For nodes which are primarily focused on payment forwarding, the extra traffic of `channel_update` messages are unnecessary.

+In order to opt-out of `channel_update` messages the `no_channel_updates` flag should be set within the `init` message that the node advertises to other peers upon initial connection.

+If a node receives an `init` message with the `no_channel_updates` flag set, then the receiving not MUST NOT relay any channel update messages to the sending node.

 ## References

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png "License CC-BY")